swcarpentry/managing-research-software-projects/all.md

 - "FIXME"
 ---

+\section{Have a README that briefly explains what the software does and what its dependencies are.}
+\section{Print usage information when launching from the command line that explains the software's features.}
+\section{Version your releases.}
+\section{Reuse software (within reason).}
+\section{Use a build utility and package manager.}
+\section{Do not require root or other special privileges.}
+\section{Eliminate hard-coded paths.}
+\section{Allow configuration of all useful parameters from the command line.}
+\section{Include a small test set that can be run to ensure the software is actually working.}
+\section{Produce identical results when given identical inputs.}

+*   FIXME: make software installable as a package

 *   FIXME: [Taschuk's Rules](http://oicr-gsi.github.io/robust-paper/)
 *   get you from "works on my laptop" to "runs on your cluster"
 *   FIXME: [choose boring technology][mckinley-boring]

-1. Have a README that explains in a few lines what the software does and what its dependencies are
-1. Print usage information when launching from the command line that explains the software's features
-1. Give the software a meaningful version number
-1. Make older versions available
-1. Reuse software (within reason)
-1. Do not require root or other special privileges
-1. Eliminate hard-coded paths
-1. Allow configuration of all useful parameters from the command line
-1. Include a small test set that can be run to ensure the software is actually working
-1. Produce identical results when given identical inputs

 FIXME: Assume your users are following [Noble's rules][noble-rules]